 - Prefixes and Suffixes: Write each word with as many variations as possible by adding prefixes and suffices (weapon: weaponry, weapons or likely: unlikely)

-- Crosswords, word finds, fill in the missing letters, Word scrambles, etc. Worksheets that are games
+- Crosswords, word finds, fill in the missing letters, word scrambles, etc. Worksheets that are games

 - Sentences and stories: Writing either sentences or stories containing the words, act out the story with action figures, stop to write or spell the word out loud, the more outlandish the story the better!